Michael Eriksson

 In a bigger picture, bear in mind that Germany is a country comparatively low on smiles, which makes a smile more likely to have some degree of deliberation or purpose than in, say, the U.S. (Outside those professional smilers, who might outweigh the rest of Germany combined.)

 I have often received compliments from women over things that were not really worth complimenting, which makes them implausible, dishonest seeming, and not very helpful.
 My, maybe, first encounter with this was in my early teens when I visited some type of youth center.
-I sat next to a girl and watched a game of pool, while we engaged in what might have been a “proto-flirt”.
+I sat next to a girl and watched a game of pool, while we engaged in a “beginner’s flirt”.
 I made some off-hand remark relating to pool and she made an admiring response about how knowledgable I was (also referencing some earlier event that I do no longer recall).
 However, I knew next to nothing about pool, knew that I knew next to nothing, and had based my remark on nothing but general observation.
-Consequently, I thought that she was outright mocking me—and the “proto-flirt” immediately died.
+Consequently, I thought that she was outright mocking me—and the flirt immediately died.
 Only later did I understand that she likely had been going for a (very inexpert) compliment.

 Over time, I have learnt to ignore the actual message/compliment and to focus on the “meta-message” and what the fact that a compliment was given might imply, but this was after several instances of more negative than positive reactions and mutually missed opportunities.